History of Nokia: Partnership with Microsoft

 In August 2012, while announcing an alliance with Groupon, Elop identified Google as a competitor.

 On 8 February 2012, Nokia dismissed 4,000 employees from smartphone manufacturing plants in Europe.
 Smartphone assembly was moved closer to component suppliers in Asia.
 On 14 June 2012, Nokia a further 10,000 dismissals.
 Production and research sites in Finland, Germany and Canada were closed.
 On 18 June 2012, Moody's downgraded Nokia's bond rating to junk.
 On 4 May 2012, a group of Nokia investors filed a class action against the company as a result of disappointing sales.
 On 22 August 2012, there were calls for Elop's dismissal.
 In December 2012, Nokia sold its headquarters, Nokia House, for €170 million and then leased the property.
 In the fourth quarter of the 2012 financial year, Nokia sold 6.6 million smartphones (2.2 million Symbian and 4.4 million Lumia devices).

 In May 2013, Nokia released the Asha platform on its inexpensive smartphone devices.
 The American media company Vox Media speculated Nokia was not fully committed to Windows.

 In the same month, Nokia entered a partnership with China Mobile, the Chinese mobile service provider to make the Lumia 920 (Lumia 920T) available in China.

 In the second quarter of the 2013 financial year, Nokia recorded an operating loss of €115m.
 Nokia's revenue fell to €5.7bn.
-In the same period, sales of the Lumia smartphone exceeded those of BlackBerry's handsets.
-Nokia's sales results were especially poor in China and the US.
+Nokia's hanset sales results were especially poor in China.
+However, in the same period, sales of the Lumia smartphone exceeded those of BlackBerry's handsets.
 In the second quarter of the 2013 financial year, 7.4 million Lumia devices were sold.